michaelmarty/MassSpecCodingClub/README.md

 The data files, Python code, and notes used in this module are available in the "Module 0" folder.

 Check back for more videos, and reach out if you like these [mtmarty@arizona.edu](mailto:mtmarty@arizona.edu).

+# Ideas for Future Tutorials

+Here are some ideas that users have suggested.
+If you have other suggestions, please enter them in the ["What Projects Would You Like to See?"](https://github.com/michaelmarty/MassSpecCodingClub/discussions/3) discussion.
+If you would like to volunteer to make a module on one of these topics, please add your name here.

+* Plotting multiple spectra with for loops and string parsing (Michael Marty)
+* Reading vendor files
+* Writing to different output files
+* Exploring other Python MS packages
+* How to use public databases (Ming?)
+* Applications to polymers and oligonucleotides
+* Ion mobility
+* Gasp, R!
+  * There are a lot of great R resources for MS already, so maybe we could organize and link those here too.

 # Funding